What you need to know about dengue fever

 Pathophysiological similarities between dengue fever and COVID-19: Source

 Regardless of what further results show, it’s important to make sure you’re testing appropriately to know whether it’s dengue, Covid, or something else so that you can treat appropriately.
-If this preprint is correct, I fear that as reinfections of Covid stack up, it will only worsen dengue outcomes.
+If these study directions bear out, I fear that as reinfections of Covid stack up, it will only worsen dengue outcomes.

 Source: